-Department.
-During non-business hours, entrance into buildings by faculty or staff personnel will be granted by GSU Police Department after the employee signs a sign-in sheet unless they are Department Heads whom have keys assigned to them for the access of that particular building.
-Admittance by the GSU Police Department is provided only to persons with GSU IDs whom assigned workspace is in the building for access is requested.
-If persons having access to a building and bring a visitor, the person having the visitor is totally responsible for those individual(s).

-- 3. All University employees are responsible to ensure there are not unauthorized persons in their areas.
-The Grambling State University Police should be notified of any suspicious person(s). - 4.
+- 1. As is addressed in the procedure policy handbook, Grambling State University (GSU) manages building access according to the building type and purpose and considers security in maintenance of campus facilities.
+Academic and administration buildings are locked after five o'clock p.m. daily and unlocked at seven o'clock a.m. the next day. - 2.
+During regular business hours, GSU buildings (including housing facilities) are open to students, employees, contractors, and visitors.
+Some buildings may have individual hours that differ from the standard business hours, for example, the field house, performing arts center, natatorium, Frederick C. Hobdy Assembly Center, etc. These buildings will be secured by a designee from that perspective building and checked for secureness by the GSU Police Department.
+During non-business hours, entrance into buildings by faculty or staff personnel will be granted by GSU Police Department after the employee signs a signin sheet.
+The Department Heads who also have keys assigned to them may grant access to that particular building.
+Admittance by the GSU Police Department is provided only to persons with GSU IDs whose assigned workspace is in the building for access is requested.
+If persons having access to a building bring a visitor, the person having the visitor is totally responsible for those individual(s). - 3.
+All University employees are responsible to ensure there are no unauthorized persons in their areas.
+The GSU Police Department should be notified of any suspicious person(s). - 4.
 Residence halls have the capability to be secured 24 hours a day.
 The newer residence halls are accessed via card access device; the six older residence halls are accessed with keys.
 If the key or access device is lost or misplaced, the Residence Assistant (RA) assigned to the building for which access is requested should be contacted for access.
 Over extended breaks, the doors of all halls are secured around the clock by a mechanism separate from the card access system.
-All students who are staying on the campus during the break are moved to one hall and provided temporary access to that hall. - C. Campus Law Enforcement - 1.
-Enforcement Authority of Police and Security.
+All students who are staying on the campus during the break are moved to one hall and provided temporary access to that hall.

+C. Campus Law Enforcement

+- 1. Enforcement Authority of Police and Security.
 Grambling State University officers are trained and certified peace officers, and have the same arrest, detention, and police authority as any other police officer in Louisiana.
 Additionally, University Police officers have the authority to enforce Grambling State University's regulations.
 University Security personnel have no enforcement or arrest authority. - 2.
 Relationship of University Police and Other Law Enforcement Agencies.
 University Police works closely with other law enforcement agencies as well as state and federal authorities.
 University Police maintains a written mutual aid agreement between all municipal agencies and the Lincoln Parish Sheriff's Department.
-University Police has primary jurisdiction on the University Campus, University Police shares responsibility with the local city police with roadways adjoining the campus.
-Off-campus sites and remote campus sites receive police services from the local jurisdictions in which the sites are located. - 3.
-Referral for Disciplinary Action.
-Incidents involving student misconduct, which University Police investigate, may be referred to the Office of Students Affairs for disciplinary action.
-Incidents involving staff misconduct may be referred to
+The University Police has primary jurisdiction on the University Campus, University Police shares responsibility with the local city police with roadways adjoining the campus.
+Off-campus sites and remote campus sites receive police services from the local jurisdictions in which the sites are located.

-Policy # 00000 Safety and Security Program
+Safety and Security